Tia Mowry: Career

-After the show ended, both Mowry and her sister studied psychology at Pepperdine University.
+After Sister, Sister ended, both Mowry and her sister studied psychology at Pepperdine University.
 She also went to Europe to study humanities and Italian for a period.
-Both she and her sister appeared in the Rob Schneider comedy film The Hot Chick, playing cheerleaders.
-Mowry also did voice-overs for the 4KidsTV cartoon Bratz as the voice of Sasha.
-In 2005, Mowry and her sister both starred in the Disney Channel Original Movie Twitches and reprised their roles in its sequel, Twitches Too and before co-starred in the 2000 movie Seventeen Again.
-Tia also appeared on an episode of her sister's television show, Strong Medicine, in January 2006, playing the role of Keisha, the twin sister of Tamera Mowry's character, Dr. Kayla Thornton.
-Mowry has a starring role in the BET television series The Game as Melanie Barnett.
-Mowry has been nominated for a Teen Choice Award and an NAACP Image Award for best actress in a comedy.
+Mowry later co-starred in the 2000 movie Seventeen Again with her siblings Tamera and Tahj.
+She also did voice-overs for the 4KidsTV cartoon Bratz as the voice of Sasha.
+In 2002, she and Tamera appeared in the Rob Schneider comedy film The Hot Chick, playing cheerleaders.
+In 2005, the twins co-starred in the Disney Channel Original Movie Twitches and reprised their roles in its sequel, Twitches Too.
+Mowry also appeared on an episode of her sister's television show, Strong Medicine, in January 2006, playing the role of Keisha, the twin sister of Tamera's character, Dr. Kayla Thornton.

-In the Blue's Clues episode "Blue's Birthday", Mowry and her sister make a cameo appearance as two of the celebrities wishing Blue a happy birthday.
-Their only line is said in unison: "Happy Birthday, Blue!"
-Beginning in July 2011, the Style Network began airing Tia & Tamera, a reality show which follows the day-to-day lives of the twins; Tia being pregnant and Tamera planning her wedding.
-Mowry and her sister are both singers.
-They have showcased their vocal abilities on episodes of Sister Sister, including covers of "You Can't Hurry Love", "Amazing Grace" and "I'm Going Down", which Tamera performed.
-They also sang the theme song during season five and six.
+For five seasons, beginning in late 2006, Mowry had a starring role in the BET television series The Game as Melanie Barnett.
+For her work in television, Mowry has been nominated for a Teen Choice Award and an NAACP Image Award for best actress in a comedy.
+Beginning in July 2011, the Style Network began airing Tia & Tamera, a reality show which followed the day-to-day lives of the twins and showcased Tia being pregnant with her first child and Tamera planning her wedding.
 In May 2012, Mowry published her first book, Oh, Baby: Pregnancy Tales and Advice from One Hot Mama to Another, about her pregnancy and being a working mother.
-In May 2012, Mowry revealed on Twitter that she would not be returning to The Game, for a sixth season.
-From 2013 to 2015 she starred in the NickMom/Nick at Nite series Instant Mom.
+That same month, Mowry revealed on Twitter that she would not be returning to The Game, for a sixth season.
+From 2013 to 2015, she starred in the NickMom/Nick at Nite series Instant Mom.